rust-lang/book/nostarch/chapter08.md

 having to handle errors involving non-ASCII characters later in your development lifecycle.

-Let's switch to something a bit less complex: hash map!
+Let’s switch to something a bit less complex: hash map!

 ## Hash Maps